Sea Shepherd Conservation Society operations: Faroe Islands whaling (1985–1986, 2000, 2010–2011, 2014–2015)

 In 2014, Sea Shepherd launched a campaign which they call GrindStop 2014.
 Several of their members travelled to the Faroe Island, where they keep watch near all the bays around the islands which are approved for whale killing by the Faroese authorities.
 There are 23 bays in the Faroes which are approved for whale killing (grindadráp), Around 500 Sea Shepherd members keep watch and they say that they will prevent Faroese people from killing whales as long as they are there.
 They have said that they will be in the islands from mid June 2014 until October 2014.
 On 1 August the American actress and animal activist Pamela Anderson arrived to the Faroe Islands to show her support to Sea Shepherd.
 At noon local Faroese time she attended a press conference on Hotel Føroyar in Tórshavn together with other Sea Shepherd members.
 Other well known people who took part in the GrindStop campaign in 2014 include the French sailor Florence Arthaud, and the ballet dancer Sylvie Guillem also from France.

 In 2015, Sea Shepherd launched the "Sleppið Grindini 2015" campaign in the Faroe Islands.
 The organization made videos and photos during a whale hunt, drive and slaughtering of 111 pilot whales in the village Bøur.
 The blood of the whales coloured the sea red for several minutes, as it normally does when pilot whales are slaughtered.
 Sea Shepherd put the video on the Internet on the same day and shared it on the social media.
-On the following days, media from all over the world told the stories of the hunt, several of them used Sea Shepherds own words like "mass killing".
-Sea Shepherd urged people to send protest mails to all 179 members of the Danish Parliament.
-The Danish MP's received half a million more eths than normal the following week in the end of July 2015, and some of the politicians received death threats.
+On the following days, media from all over the world told the story of the hunt, several of them used Sea Shepherds own words like "mass killing".
+Sea Shepherd urged people to send protest emails to all 179 members of the Danish Parliament.
+The Danish MP's received half a million more emails than normal the following week in the end of July 2015, and some of the politicians received death threats.
 As part of the Faroe Islands home rule law from 1948, all fishing and hunting activities (including whaling) in the islands are governed by the Faroese Parliament, not the Danish.
 On 30 July 2015 the Danish television DR2 with Martin Krasnik had an interview with the vice president of Sea Shepherd Denmark, Valentina Crast.
 Crast admitted that the slaughtering of pilot whales in the Faroe Islands was not more brutal than other kinds of slaughtering of animals for food, and that it was not illegal.